roshiajin-kunai/sakkamade.github.io/_posts/witches/2021-02-24-witches-intro.md

 Enormously talented as a witch.
-She had acquired a knowledge of witchcraft faster than anyone.
-She had held an insight to bring forth a spells which no one may find within a textbooks, and she had also excelled at its arrangement.
-The school teachers were at a loss as to what teach her of, in stead conversely begged her—pupil of a middle school—of lesson for them.
+She have acquired a knowledge of witchcraft faster than anyone.
+She had held an insight to bring forth a spells which no one may find within a textbooks, and she had excelled at its arrangement likewise.
+The school teachers were at a loss as to what to teach her, in stead they have conversely begged her—a pupil of middle school—of lesson for them.
 Such is not but merit of acuteness.
 When she flew through the sky, she should made her arrive at the designated spot faster than anyone likewise.
 She was also exceeding anyone at perception of witchcraft.
 Genius.
 Genius was a vocabulary that prepared for the sake of hers.